microsoft/pxt-calliope/docs/reference/serial/read-string.md

 # Serial Read String

-Read the buffered serial data as a string
+Read the buffered serial data as a string.

 ```sig
 serial.readString();